|News » News Archives||News Archives | RSS Feeds|

 In 2011, North Dakota State won the national crown and finished the season atop the Top-25 rankings.
 UNI was No. 5 in the final FCS Coaches poll, and Illinois State was ranked No. 20 in The Sports Network poll.
 For ISU, it marked the first top-25 ranking in a season-ending poll since 2006.
 Six different league schools cracked into the Top 25 at some point during the season (as did newest member South Dakota).

-In 2012, North Dakota State repeated as national champions, becoming just the second team in FCS history to three-peat as national champions (only Appalachian State has previously accomplished this feat at the FCS level).
+In 2012 and 2013, North Dakota State repeated as national champions, becoming just the second team in FCS history to three-peat as national champions (only Appalachian State has previously accomplished this feat at the FCS level).
 The Bison went an unprecedented 15-0 and carry an FCS record 24-game winning streak into the 2014 campaign.

 The original Gateway Conference was founded as a women’s athletic organization in August 1982, following the dissolution of the Association of Intercollegiate Athletics for Women.
 In September of that year, Patty Viverito was named the first commissioner of the newly founded conference, a position she maintains today.
 Before moving to its permanent headquarters in St. Louis, the conference spent three organizational months on the campus of Eastern Illinois University.